panzerdp/dmitripavlutin.com/content/posts/080-arrow-vs-regular-functions/index.md

 ### 1.2 Arrow function

+The way `this` value is bound inside of an arrow function completely differs from the regular function.

-No matter how or where the arrow function is executed, `this` value always equals to the one from the outer function.
-In other words, the arrow function binds `this` value lexically.
+No matter how or where the arrow function is executed, `this` value always equals `this` value from the outer function.
+In other words, the arrow function binds `this` lexically.

-In the following example, `this` value inside of `callback` arrow function equals to `myObject`:
+In the following example, `callback` is an arrow function which outer function is `myMethod`:

 ```javascript{3-5}
 const myObject = {